Dirac cohomology and simple modules of the Dunkl-Opdam subalgebra via inherited Drinfeld properties

-Since $\mathbb{H}_{DO}$ is a GGH we can apply our Langlands classification from section \ref{Langlandssection}.
-Hence we know that we can construct every representation of $\mathbb{H}_{DO}$ as a quotient of the induction from a tempered module of a parabolic subalgebra. \begin{corollary} Every irreducible representation of $\mathbb{H}_{DO}$ can be constructed as a quotient of a tempered module of a parabolic subalgebra $\mathbb{H}_P$.
+Since $\mathbb{H}_{DO}$ is a generalised graded Hecke algebras we can apply the Langlands classification from Section \ref{Langlandssection}.
+Therefore we can construct every representation of $\mathbb{H}_{DO}$ as a quotient of the module inducted from a tempered module of a parabolic subalgebra. \begin{corollary} Let $U= \check{U} \otimes \mathbb{C}_\nu$ be such that $\check{U}$ is a tempered $\mathbb{H}_{DO}$ module and $\nu$ is a character of $\mathfrak{a}^{*^+}$.
+Every irreducible representation of $\mathbb{H}_{DO}$ can be constructed as a quotient of a tempered module of a parabolic subalgebra $\mathbb{H}_P$.
 That is it is a quotient of